Task manager alternative

 Naya vs task manager

-The context is scattered.
-The next action is unclear.
-You keep forgetting why it mattered.
-You need to return after interruption.
-You are too overwhelmed to organize.
-The real problem is the thread, not the checkbox.
+• Use Naya when the context is scattered, the next action is unclear, you keep forgetting why it mattered, you need to return after interruption, you are too overwhelmed to organize, and the real problem is the thread rather than the checkbox.

 Naya is not anti-task.
 It is pre-task, between-task, and return-to-task.